exc304/api-testing-toolkit/README.md

-# Postman Exploratory Testing Toolkit

 Welcome to the **Postman Exploratory Testing Toolkit**!
-This repository is designed to help folks condusct comprehensive API testing using Postman.
+This repository is designed to help folks conduct comprehensive API testing using Postman.
 It includes a variety of resources such as test data, Postman collections, scripts, and guides to enhance your API testing process.

 ## Introduction